afonzeca/arun/README.md

 Another magic inside Arun is that you have a Dependency Container support (Php-Di) so you can easily inject Services inside your classes.

-The last but not the least, Arun can generate an help file "Automatically" for each DOMAIN.
-You can also add additional information thanks to a simple array that can be configured with optional parameters (in the next release it will be included the "Doctrine Annotation" support so the use of the descriptions inside the array will be deprecated).
+The last but not the least, Arun can generate an help file "Automatically" for each DOMAIN and its ACTIONS.
+You can also add additional information (help text) thanks to "annotations" (special comments inside classes).

+By using annotations it is also possible to define options and their help description.

+The whiteList array is not supported anymore.

 ### Why Arun was born?

 Arun was born as tool for creating a full working framework called "Sensuikan" on which I'm working on.
-Anyway during development I realized that Arun could be used as component a-part from the main project.
+Anyway during the development I realized that Arun could be used as a stand-alone component.
 So I made the "Arun Microframework Package".

 It can be useful when: